-The pandemic, plus trade changes brought about by Brexit, have had a major impact on local employment and the viability of some key businesses.
-Whilst many employers have been able to adapt, unemployment has doubled.
+Austerity, the pandemic, trade changes brought about by Brexit, rising inflation and energy costs, plus the economic policy decisions of an out of touch Conservative government in Westminster has had a major impact on local employment and the viability of some key businesses.
+Whilst many employers have been able to adapt, others haven’t.

 Despite this challenging environment, locally Labour has a plan to regrow the economy in a way which benefits local people and communities.

 We will work with local businesses to support employment, create town centres local people can be proud of, encourage greener commerce, nurture a digital transformation and tackle in-work poverty through a more inclusive and fairer economy.

 What is Labour doing locally?

 - Working with businesses, trade unions and other local partners to deliver our Inclusive Economy Programme, so that we have a vibrant and connected borough where the local economy looks after people and public investment is targeted to support local jobs and grow local businesses.
 We believe in an economy where everyone shares in the benefits of economic growth through fair pay, secure employment, and progression opportunities in their profession.